 Growing collection of Latin American and Caribbean historical newspapers in a partnership between Center for Research Libraries and Newsbank to preserve and provide persistent access to historical newspapers from around the globe.

 From communal struggle to creative outpourings: uncover the everyday lives of African Americans spanning two turbulent centuries.
 This online resource showcases a diverse range of primary source material focusing on race relations across social, political, cultural and religious arenas.
 A vital resource for students, teachers and researchers of African American and American studies.
+Includes transcripts.

 Focusing predominantly on Atlanta, Chicago, St Louis, Brooklyn, and towns and cities in North Carolina this collection presents multiple aspects of the African American community through personal diaries and scrapbooks, pamphlets, newspapers and periodicals, correspondence, official records and in-depth oral histories, revealing the prevalent challenges of racism, discrimination and integration, and a unique African American culture and identity.
 Also featured is a rich selection of visual material, including photographs, postcards, maps and ephemera.

 Features award-winning documentaries, newsreels, interviews and archival footage surveying the evolution of black culture in the United States.
+Includes captions and transcripts.

 In partnership with California Newsreel, the database provides unique access to their African American Classics collection, and includes films covering history, politics, art and culture, family structure, social and economic pressures, and gender relations.